amvmoc/BrainWorx/NEW_ASSESSMENT_IMPLEMENTATION_MASTER_CHECKLIST.md

   - [ ] completed = true
   - [ ] completed_at = now()
 - [ ] Show completion confirmation
+- [ ] **CRITICAL: Add "Book Appointment" button/link for client respondents**
+  - [ ] Link to booking calendar with franchise owner
+  - [ ] Pre-fill client information if available
+  - [ ] Make prominent and easy to find
 - [ ] Display next steps based on respondent type
 - [ ] Show links for next respondent (if applicable)
 - [ ] Option to view results (if available)